 How strains get their name is the million-dollar question in cultivation – and the answer is: it’s incredibly varied.

 Some cannabis strains are named for their parent lineage.
-For example, LA Kush Cake was named after its parent strains Wedding Cake and Kush Mints.
+For example, LA Kush Cake was named after its parent strains, Wedding Cake and Kush Mints.
 Others, like Green Crack, had a different name originally and were renamed by their fans.
-Still, others may be named because of the color of its flowers, the density of trichomes, the scent of the plant, the flavor of the bud, as a homage to someone, or just because the breeder liked a certain name.
+Still, others may be named because of the color of their flowers, the density of trichomes, the scent of the plant, the flavor of the bud, as a homage to someone, or just because the breeder liked a certain name.

 In short, how strains get their name is random.